Does my student need to apply for financial aid every year?

 What specific operating systems and software are recommended?

 Minimum requirements for Macs and PCs are necessary to connect to Linfield's system, and students who will be bringing computers will need to configure their computers for access to Linfield's network.
-More information is available at the Integrated Technology Services pages.
+More information is available at the Information Technology Services pages.

 Does Linfield offer any discounts on computers or software?